 * 1/4 cup fresh parsley, chopped

-* 1/2 cup cauliflower, “riced” with a shredder (or semi-cooked rice)
+* 1 cup cauliflower, “riced” with a shredder (or semi-cooked rice if not dieting)

-* 100 gr feta cheese, crumbled (optional, only if you do dairy)
+* 100 gr feta cheese, crumbled (omit if dieting)

 * salt to taste